tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 - Remove each eager algorithm, leaving in its corresponding view.
 - Remove all the output iterators.
-- Change template parameters to `utfN_view` to the types of the from-range, instead of thetypes of the transcoding iterators used to implement the view.
+- Change template parameters to `utfN_view` to the types of the from-range, instead of the types of the transcoding iterators used to implement the view.
 - Remove all make-functions.
 - Replace the misbegotten `as_utfN()` functions with the `as_utfN` view adaptors that should have been there all along.